apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

   If the queue is persistent then it is considered full when the max quota size is reached.
-If the queue is not persistent then the queue is considered full once it's `tail_buffer` fills up.
+If the queue is not persistent then the queue is considered full once its `tail_buffer` fills up.
   Defaults to 'block' if not specified.

 Example configuraiton: